Updated December 30 with news of Wonder Woman 3 and Warner Bros.’ ambitious new blueprint for DC’s feature, including two separate Batman franchises.

 In 2014, Warner Bros.
 Pictures and DC Entertainment announced a series of movies based on DC Comics characters.
 The original schedule included a two-part Justice League project and at least two films a year through 2020.
-Things did not go according to plan, with Justice League compressing its story into one film and projects like Flash experiencing delays.
-Despite projects shifting around the slate – and the critical backlash against Batman v Superman: Dawn of Justice and Justice League – the original 2014 master plan has been executed for the most part, with only 2018 missing a second DC-derived film.
+Things did not go according to plan, with Justice League compressing its story into one film and projects like Flash experiencing constant delays.
+Despite projects shifting around the slate – and the critical backlash against Batman v Superman: Dawn of Justice and Justice League – the original 2014 master plan has been executed for the most part, with only 2018 missing a second DC-derived film and Cyborg disappearing entirely.
 And even as features like Aquaman and Shazam! went into production, the studio never stopped trying to get new projects off the ground utilizing the comic book characters and the universe initiated by 2013’s Man of Steel.
-The next several years will deliver a number of projects from that original slate and some surprise sequels in the forms of Aquaman 2 and Wonder Woman 1984.
-The Dark Knight will return – along with just about every Batman villain ever! – in The Batman in 2021, and, on the TV/streaming front, Zack Snyder’s cut Justice League will finally see the light of day courtesy of HBO Max.
-Plus, we finally have a date for Dwayne Johnson’s Black Adam flick, and there’s the tantalizing news that Henry Cavill will likely return to play Superman… we just don’t know in what project he will do so.
+The next several years will deliver a number of projects from that original slate and some surprises in the form of Aquaman 2 and The New Gods.
+On the TV/streaming front, Zack Snyder’s cut of Justice League will finally see the light of day courtesy of HBO Max.

 For now, the following represents everything we know about those projects and their place in the DC Films universe, as well as a few DC adaptations that will exist separate from the universe.
 (Want to see what the other camp has in store?
 Check out our breakdown of upcoming Marvel movies.)